utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

 The `migrations` folder is where Django handles the database migrations of the models

-Once the app is created, we insert a line into the  Django settings of  `server.py` to specify the app.
+Once the app is created, we insert a line into the  `DjangoSettings` of  `server.py` to specify the app.

 ```python hl_lines="3"
 service.use(DjangoSettings(